PX4/PX4-Autopilot/nuttx/configs/stm3220g-eval/README.txt

   If you change the default toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  The toolchain may also be set using the mconf utility (make menuconfig) or by passing CONFIG_ARMV7M_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, ATOLLOC, DEVKITARM, RAISONANCE, BUILDROOT or GNU_EABI as described above.
+  The toolchain may also be set using the kconfig-mconf utility (make menuconfig) or by passing CONFIG_ARMV7M_TOOLCHAIN=<toolchain> to make, where <toolchain> is one of CODESOURCERYW, CODESOURCERYL, ATOLLOC, DEVKITARM, RAISONANCE, BUILDROOT or GNU_EABI as described above.